ThePhD/sol2/docs/source/features.rst

 * Table variables / member variables are automatically turned into ``obj:x( value )`` to set and ``obj:x()`` to get
 * Has optional support
-* Inspired coroutine support for Sol
+* Inspired coroutine support for sol
 * Library author (satoren) is a nice guy!
 * C++11/14, or boostified (which makes it C++03 compatible)
 * Class registration is a bit verbose, but not as offensive as OOLua or lua-intf or others
 * Constructor setting syntax is snazzy and good

-Sol -
+sol -

 * One of the few libraries with optional support!
 * Basically the fastest in almomst all respects: http://sol2.readthedocs.io/en/latest/benchmarks.html